 On my part, all of this was a chance discovery while doing research on his mother, Madame Montour.

 Born Isabel Couc in New France (Canada) in 1667 to Pierre Couc, a Frenchman, and Marie Miteoamegoukoué of the Algonquin Nation, Madame Montour was exposed at an early age to Native American and European languages on what, at that time, was a very wild frontier.
-She had a gift for languages and became fluent in French, German, English, Iroquois and Algonquian and, as early as 1711, she was in demand as an interpreter and negotiator between Indians and settlers.
+She had a gift for languages and became fluent in French, German, English, Iroquois, and Algonquian and, as early as 1711, she was in demand as an interpreter and negotiator between Indians and settlers.
 She became invaluable to both the governors of New York and Pennsylvania.

-In 1727, she settled at the mouth of Loyalsock Creek near present day Montoursville, Pa. with her Iroquois husband, Carondowana, and her two children, Andrew and Margaret.
+In 1727, she settled at the mouth of Loyalsock Creek near present-day Montoursville, Pa. with her Iroquois husband, Carondowana, and her two children, Andrew and Margaret.
 It was there that she founded the village of Otstonwakin.

 The exact location of the village was a mystery until 2009 when Franklin & Marshall College anthropologist Mary Ann Levine discovered the site.
 Her archaeological excavation and subsequent lectures are what launched me on a study of the Montour's and that time period.

 In addition to Internet research and drawing on local sources, one book, in particular, became invaluable for insights not only into the history of the Montour family but the times in which they lived -- “Madame Montour and The Fur Trade” by Simone Vincens.
 Originally published in French as “Madame Montour et son temps” (1979), it was not translated into English until 2011.
-The author draws on archives from Quebec, Montreal, Ottawa and France to fill in the many gaps in the life of Madame Montour, and brings to life the collision and cultural complexities of contact between Native Americans and white settlers during the 17th and 18th centuries.
+The author draws on archives from Quebec, Montreal, Ottawa, and France to fill in the many gaps in the life of Madame Montour, and brings to life the collision and cultural complexities of contact between Native Americans and white settlers during the 17th and 18th centuries.

 Andrew Montour inherited his mother's gift for languages and basically took over the family business of interpreting when Madame Montour lost much of her influence through age and the loss of her husband.
-Having heritage in both the Anglo and Indian worlds, he traveled back and forth across the frontier on mission after mission.
+Having heritage in both the Anglo and Indian worlds, he traveled back and forth across the frontier on a mission after mission.
 He was a member of the Iroquois Grand Council and was employed by the governors of New York, Pennsylvania, and Virginia.
 His travels put him at all of the important Indian negotiations of that time period and in the presence of colonial figures such as Benjamin Franklin and George Washington.

 The above quote is well known locally and is contained in the “History of Lycoming County” by John F. Meginness. but what about the missing pieces of Andrew Montour 's life not well known in Lycoming County?